 Two or more unit classes may be provided within the Fund.
 If unit classes are formed for the Fund, this shall be mentioned in the table entitled "Fund overview", stating the specific features or rights.
+Currency-hedged unit classes may also be introduced.
 If unit classes denominated in currencies other than the reference currency are formed, the risk of currency fluctuations can be in part reduced through the use of instruments and other techniques.
-The objective to reduce currency fluctuations defined in the appendix for each sub-fund should be pursued with a hedging ratio of between 95% and 105%.
+The objective of reducing currency fluctuations which is defined in the annex for each fund should be pursued with a hedge ratio of between 95% and 105%.
 However, there is no guarantee that this investment objective will be achieved.